Home > Partner Resources > For New Home Industry Professionals > ENERGY STAR Multifamily High Rise Program (New Construction) > Certification Process

 The Licensed Professional submits an As-Built Submittal and if approved, EPA issues the ENERGY STAR Certification.

 After the final inspection the Licensed Professional must submit a complete As-Built Submittal to EPA or its designated agent to ensure that the program prerequisites and energy conservation measures are installed to specification.
-Once the submittal has been approved, EPA will provide documentation to the developer notifying them that the building has earned the ENERGY STAR.
+Once the submittal has been approved, EPA will provide documentation to the developer notifying them that the units in the building have earned the ENERGY STAR.

 The developer or property owner assesses the energy performance of the project using ENERGY STAR’s Portfolio Manager for a minimum period of two years following the date of receipt of the Certificate of Occupancy.

-Although the ENERGY STAR label is attained by completing steps 1 through 4, building performance is as much a function of proper building management as the energy conservation measures designed into the structure.
-Therefore, after the project has earned the ENERGY STAR, the developer/owner must commit to benchmarking their building in Portfolio Manager for a period of two years.
+Although the ENERGY STAR label is attained at the unit level by completing steps 1 through 4, whole-building performance is as much a function of proper building management as the energy conservation measures designed into the structure.
+Therefore, the developer/owner must commit to benchmarking their building in Portfolio Manager for a period of two years.
 Please see the Benchmarking page for more information.